malcobrown-dotcom/Malcolm-Brown-CV/README.md

 📍 Singapore | 📧 malcobrown@gmail.com | 📱 +65 8288-1557 | [LinkedIn](https://www.linkedin.com/in/malcolm-brown-2531529)
 ---

-Accomplished senior leader with 20+ years of experience in **data management and sourcing, financial management, workforce transformation, vendor management, governance, cultural transformation, process improvement and empathetic leadership**.
+Accomplished senior technology business management leader with 20+ years of experience across financial services, spanning data sourcing and management, financial governance, workforce transformation, vendor management, operating model design, process improvement, cultural engagement, and empathetic people leadership.

-Known for combining **strategic vision with operational excellence**, creating **human-centered, future-ready workplaces, teams and processes** that drive performance, culture, and innovation.
+Known for combining strategic vision with practical execution — anticipating future business needs, building scalable processes before they become urgent, sourcing new data to improve decision-making, and implementing technology-enabled solutions that make complex organisations more transparent, efficient, and easier to run.

+I bring a continuous-improvement mindset to everything I do, using data, automation, AI, and workflow redesign to reduce manual effort, strengthen governance, and free teams to focus on higher-value work.
+I actively use AI in my day-to-day work to accelerate repetitive tasks, improve analysis, generate insight, and explore smarter ways of operating.

+Beyond process and governance, I am a strong people leader who enjoys building capability, mentoring and coaching others, and creating grassroots engagement campaigns that connect people across functions, locations, and leadership layers.
+My value lies in bridging strategy, operations, people, data, and technology — creating human-centred, future-ready teams, workplaces, and processes that improve performance, culture, and resilience.